BMMRO-tech/BMMRO/export-script/README.md

 PASSWORD=123
 ```

-Please replace `123` with the correct values (these can be found in project settings inside the firebaseConfig object at the bottom of [this page in the Firebase console](https://console.firebase.google.com/u/1/project/bmmro-164ec/settings/general)). `EMAIL` and `PASSWORD` are the email address and password that you use to log in to the app.
+Please replace `123` with the correct values which can be found inside the firebaseConfig object at the bottom of the settings page.
+These values will be different depending on the environment you want to export data from.
+For example, for the development environment, these values can be found on [this page in the Firebase console](https://console.firebase.google.com/u/1/project/bmmro-164ec/settings/general)). `EMAIL` and `PASSWORD` are the email address and password that you use to log in to the app.

+1. Open your terminal/command prompt.
+1. Navigate to the `export-script` folder.
+1. Install the dependencies with `npm ci`.
+1. You should now be able to generate the CSV.
+Please check the section below to see the different options.

 ## Running the script